498_26_20230212_AJF08190_FossMedia.jpg

 Brackett Creek

-This challenging one-way trail is just two kilometers long and makes a good option if you’re short on time or energy, rather than going all the way around Logger’s.
+This challenging two-way trail is just two kilometers long and makes a good option if you’re short on time or energy, rather than going all the way around Logger’s.

 Norway